 Ancestry states that my results for this Region are primarily located in: Belgium, Channel Islands, England, Wales (see highlighted area) .
-The other change in this update is that my Norwegian ancestry is now German!
+The other change in this update was that my 5% Norwegian ancestry was now German!
 The German match is focused on the Schwaben region of southern Germany and Ancestry states that: your [German] ethnicity estimate is 4%, but it can range from 0—11%.

 The most recent Ancestry update was in 2020 and it provided more detail on the various ethnitic groups within the UK (see below).